Oscar Fish – Species Profile

 However, this couldn’t be farther from the truth.
-In fact, Oscars are well-known of their aggressive behavioral patterns that can make it difficult to keep them together with other fish.
+In fact, Oscars are well-known for their aggressive behavior that can make it difficult to keep them together with other fish.
 But don’t worry, we have it all figured out right here.

 In this article, you are going to find out everything that a fish keeper needs to know about keeping Oscars at home.
 You will be able to set up a tank, set the correct water conditions and pick a few compatible tank mates as well.